Uesugi Kenshin: First siege of Odawara

-In 1563, Kenshin saved his ally Ōta Sukemasa who was under siege by both Hōjō Ujiyasu and Takeda Shingen, while in November 1569 when Shingen sieged Odawara Castle, Ujiyasu requested help from Kenshin.
+In 1563, Kenshin saved his ally Ōta Sukemasa, who was under siege by both Hōjō Ujiyasu and Takeda Shingen.
+In November 1569, when Shingen sieged Odawara Castle, Ujiyasu requested help from Kenshin.

-In 1566, after Yura clan of Kozuke Province changed their allegiance to Hojo clan.
-Later in 1574, Kenshin ordered the Satake clan to attack Yura clan Kanayama Castle, and participated in the siege himself, but Kanayama castle withstood the attack.
+In 1566, after the Yura clan of Kozuke Province changed their allegiance to the Hōjō clan.
+Later in 1574, Kenshin ordered the Satake clan to attack Yura clan Kanayama Castle, and participated in the siege himself, but Kanayama Castle withstood the attack.